Complaint laid with Auditor General over Maggie Barry allegations

 Bridges said he stood by Barry and said Parliamentary Service had no made finding of bullying or harassment.

-"She is a hardworking effective MP.
+"She is a hard-working effective MP.
 My understanding now is there is an Auditor General investigation.
 While I'm not concerned about it, it's not appropriate for me to comment."

 He said it wasn't necessary to stand down Barry while the investigation took place.